iiasa/message-ix-models/doc/transport/index.rst

 Manual
 ------

-This subsection contains an older, manual step
+This subsection contains an older, manual, step-by-step workflow.

 **Preliminaries.**
 Check the list of :doc:`pre-requisite knowledge <message_ix:prereqs>` for working with :mod:`.message_data`.